 So how do you avoid spending more than you have to on the queries that actually do come in at Phrase?
 If you are trying to ensure that you are paying the lowest amount possible per click, you can employ a Tiered Bidding or Stacked Bidding strategy to help ensure you’re not paying more for less.
 With Bid Stacking, it is possible to get the best of both worlds!

 You can see from the aforementioned example that even though you are bidding the same amount on both match types, the Broad Match keyword is being served over 66% of the time.
 Additionally, the average CPC for the Broad Match keyword is higher ($4.08) than the average CPC of its Phrase Match counterpart ($3.68).

 One simple way to ensure that you pay $3.68 per click whenever possible is to keep the keyword at both Broad and Phrase, and bid higher on the more restrictive match type by about 10-15%.
 In this specific example, we would adjust our Phrase Match bid to $7.70.
 If our Broad Match and Phrase Match Keyword enters the same auction, our higher bid on Phrase will beat our Broad and win the auction.
 This in turn will ensure that we pay $3.68 per click whenever possible as opposed to $4.08.
-Adjusting your bids in such a fashion will make sure that AdWords will serve your Phrase keyword whenever possible, delivering you a lower CPC when queries are matched by Phrase.
+Adjusting your bids in such a fashion will make sure that Google Ads (formerly known as AdWords) will serve your Phrase keyword whenever possible, delivering you a lower CPC when queries are matched by Phrase.

 Now that you know how to set up Stacked Bidding, you can start benefitting from the higher search volume of Broad Match while still paying lower CPCs whenever possible!
 Once you mix it all together, you know that it’s the best … you get the best of both worlds!